Reinforcement Learning for Motion Planning: The Next Frontier in AV and ADAS

 This is possible due to Reinforcement Learning (RL) or the "brain" that allows vehicles to learn optimal maneuvers through trial and error.
 However, many machine learning, AV, and ADAS teams face a complex issue.
 How to get enough high-quality data to train these models safely.

 Training a model for motion planning, especially in safety-critical use cases, requires mountains of data.
-To master lane changes, intersections, or the many obstacles present on the road, an RL model needs examples of both "perfect driving" and edge cases.
+To master lane changes, intersections, or the many obstacles present on the road, a model needs examples of both expert driving and rare edge cases.

-Instead of discarding unsuccessful trials, SILP+ takes the collision-free examples from real world deployment and uses a traditional graph-based planner (like PRM) to connect them into a successful path.
-In other words, it retrospectively creates an expert demonstration from its own exploration.
+Instead of discarding unsuccessful trials, SILP+ uses the collision-free segments from real-world attempts and a traditional graph-based planner, such as PRM, to connect them into a successful path.
+It retrospectively creates an expert demonstration from its own exploration.

 Source: Yuge Shi, "Gaussian Processes, not quite for dummies", The Gradient, 2019.